LLMpedia: A Transparent Framework to Materialize an LLM's Encyclopedic Knowledge at Scale: Models and Costs

 \subsection{Model Configuration}

-Table~\ref{tab:model_configs} summarizes the models and execution modes used across all experimental conditions.
-All \texttt{gpt-5-mini} runs use the OpenAI Batch API with temperature~0 and minimal reasoning effort.
-Batch API requests receive a 50\% cost reduction relative to standard API pricing; a fraction of NER and similarity calls for the large-scale run were executed via the online API at standard pricing due to batch queue overflow during peak expansion waves.

-\texttt{Llama-3.3-70B-Instruct} and \texttt{DeepSeek-V3-0324} are served on-premise via 4$\times$A100 GPUs through institutional compute infrastructure.
-Their marginal cost is GPU-hours, which we do not monetize in this analysis.
+All \texttt{gpt-5-mini} runs use the OpenAI Batch API with temperature~0 and minimal reasoning effort, receiving a 50\% cost reduction.
+A fraction of NER and similarity calls were executed via the online API due to batch queue overflow during peak expansion waves. \texttt{Llama-3.3-70B-Instruct} and \texttt{DeepSeek-V3-0324} are served on-premise (4$\times$A100 and 16$\times$H100 respectively); their marginal cost is GPU-hours not monetized here.

-Embedding-based deduplication uses \texttt{text-embedding-3-small} for all models.
-Automatic evaluation uses \texttt{gpt-4.1-nano} as judge for claim extraction and verdict assignment across all experimental conditions.